open-telemetry/opentelemetry-demo/workshop/03-instrumentation.md

 TIPS :  If you get stuck you can look at the dockerfile and docker-compose file for other services

 ### Assignment 2 - Add attributes and events to auto instrumented spans
 We can use the span context to hook into so we can enrich traces with more information.
+Read about

-Assignment :
+__Assignment :__

-In get getAds method hook into the span context and add the following attributes to the span  "app.ads.contextKeys", "app.ads.contextKeys.count", "app.ads.count", "app.ads.ad_request_type", "app.ads.ad_response_type" .
+In get `getAds` method hook into the span context and add the following attributes to the span  "app.ads.contextKeys", "app.ads.contextKeys.count", "app.ads.count", "app.ads.ad_request_type", "app.ads.ad_response_type" .
 This will give us insight into what advertisement that has been shown.

 You can rebuild the adservice with the following command :